 Key Points About Firmware to Remember:

-• It stays in memory, which keeps data even when the device is turned off.
+- It remains in memory, thus storing data even when the gadget is turned off.

-• Moreover, Firmware is occasionally updated to fix security issues or add new features, often done remotely through Firmware Over-The-Air (FOTA) updates.
+Furthermore, Firmware is at times updated either to address security problems or to introduce new features, usually remotely using Firmware Over-The-Air (FOTA) updates.

 What are the three major types of firmware?

-There are numerous types of technology-specific firmware, but all firmware can be broadly classified into three categories based on the level of hardware integration.
+Technology-specific firmware can be of many different types, though all firmware can be grouped into three broad categories depending on the degree of hardware integration.

 1. Low-level Firmware: